Ripple price analysis: Ripple price not ready to challenge the $0.90 mark | Cryptopolitan

 TL;DR Breakdown

-The broader cryptocurrency market observes a bearish sentiment across the last 24 hours with most major cryptocurrencies recording a loss across the timeframe.
-Main currencies which had a loss include Dogecoin, and BNB that record a 5.67 and a 7.39 percent decrease respectively.
-Meanwhile Bitcoin and Ethereum record a 4.41 and a 5.31 percent decrease respectively.
+The broader cryptocurrency market enjoys a bullish sentiment across the last 24 hours with most major cryptocurrencies recording profits across the timeframe.
+Major players include Dogecoin, and BNB that record a 3.77 and a 5.91 percent increase respectively.
+Meanwhile Bitcoin and Ethereum record a 9.32 and a 5.18 percent hike.

 Technical indicators for XRP/USDT

-Across the technical indicators, the MACD shows strong bearish momentum as observed in the increasing size of the dark red histogram.
-The indicator saw a bearish reversal just recently and since then bearish pressure is increasing steadily and has taken the indicator just below the -0.002 mark.
-Across the EMAs, the 26-EMAis trading above the 12-EMA and continues diverging while both EMAs fall.
+Across the technical indicators, the MACD shows a declining bullish momentum.
+While the histogram is still green at the time of writing, the histogram’s size has just started to decrease as the price is now struggling to climb back up to the 0.01 mark.
+Across the EMAs, the 12-EMA still trades above the 26-EMA, the difference between the two is still significant and they may not show a reversal for some time.

-The RSI broke out of the oversold region on June 8th and is currently in the neutral zone.
-The indicator currently trades just above the 32.00mark and moves downwards suggesting a bearish presence at the current price level.
-Moreover, the RSI trades with a steep slope giving an increasing sell signal.
+The RSI is currently trading in the neutral zone a little below the 52.00 mark but does not issue a signal.
+While the RSI trades above the mean line showing a bullish presence, in recent hours it has observed a downwards movement suggesting an increased selling pressure.

-The Bollinger bands are currently wide but will converge rapidly in the immediate future as the bears take charge of the market momentum.
-The bands’ convergence suggests a drop in volatility for the Ripple price in the short term.
-Moreover, as the price is consolidating below the bands’ mean line, the price will be leaning downwards for the next few candlesticks.
+The Bollinger bands at press time are narrow and as the last few candlesticks are red the bands will converge further in the immediate future.
+As the bears take charge of the market momentum, it will cause the volatility of the Ripple price to decrease in the short term.
+Moreover, as the price is consolidating closer to the upper limit rather than the band’s mean line, the bands will be leaning upwards for the next few candlesticks.

-Overall the 4-hour technical analysis issues a sell signal with 14 of the total 26 major technical indicators suggesting their support for a bearish movement.
-On the other hand, only five indicators issue buy signals suggesting bullish momentum.
-Meanwhile, seven indicators sit on the fence issuing no support for either side of the market.
+Overall the 4-hour technical analysis issues a weak sell signal with 9 of the total 26 major technical indicators suggesting their support for a bearish movement.
+On the other hand, only eight indicators issue buy signals suggesting bullish momentum.
+Meanwhile, nine indicators sit on the fence issuing no support for either side of the market.

-The 24-hour technical analysis shares this sentiment and also issues a sell signal with 13 of the 26 indicators suggesting a bearish movement against only three indicators suggest a bullish momentum.
+The 24-hour technical analysis shares this sentiment and also issues a sell signal with 11 of the 26 indicators suggesting a bearish movement against only five indicators suggest a bullish momentum.
 Meanwhile, ten indicators remain neutral and do not issue any signals at the time of writing

 What to expect from Ripple price?

-Traders can expect Ripple price to continue to fall to $0.80 or further below considering the bearish sentiment of today’s market, the low price volatility of Ripple price and the fact that the short term and long term indicators are issuing a bearish trend.However traders can expect a bullish rally to $0.85 as soon as Ripple price hits its support level.
+Traders can expect Ripple price to continue to fall to $0.860 or further below considering the, the low price volatility of Ripple price and the fact that the short term and long term indicators are issuing a bearish trend.However traders can expect a bullish rally as soon as Ripple price hits its support level.

 Disclaimer.
 The information provided is not trading advice.
 Cryptopolitan.com holds no liability for any investments made based on the information provided on this page.
 We strongly recommend independent research and/or consultation with a qualified professional before making any investment decisions.